gawbul/gawbul/README.md

 #### - 💬 Ask me about ...

-Anything relating to Computational Genomics (Bioinformatics, Comparative Genomics and Molecular Evolution), DevOps and Site Reliability Engineering as well as Cloud Computing.
+Anything relating to Computational Genomics (Bioinformatics, Comparative Genomics and Molecular Evolution), DevOps and Site Reliability Engineering as well as Cloud, High-Performance, and Scientific Computing.

 #### - 📫 How to reach me: ...